MetiAlizadeh/Boosting-Community/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

 # To-Do List
-- [ ]  Implement attendance command for managing community event participation.
+- [x]  Implement attendance command for managing community event participation.
-- [ ]  Develop bank command to handle in-game banking activities or similar functionalities.
+- [x]  Develop bank command to handle banking activities or similar functionalities.
+- [ ]  Develop Website To Mange Payments